sserver224/XInput-Bass-Vibrator/README.md

 Note: When using this method the program will read the controller's battery as 'Critical' because it does not output battery information.

 Alternatively, you can use [SCPToolkit](https://github.com/nefarius/ScpToolkit/releases) to connect your DualShock 3 using a USB cable.
 To wirelessly use the controller you must use a Bluetooth dongle and install its driver.

-If pairing a DualShock 4 or DualSense, pair it like an Xbox controller and follow steps 3, 4, and 7.